amorist/awesome/README.md

 - [node-schedule/node-schedule](https://github.com/node-schedule/node-schedule) - A cron-like and not-cron-like job scheduler for Node.
 - [ziahamza/webui-aria2](https://github.com/ziahamza/webui-aria2) - The aim for this project is to create the worlds best and hottest interface to interact with aria2.
 Very simple to use, just download and open index.html in any web browser.
 - [electron/electron-quick-start](https://github.com/electron/electron-quick-start) - Clone to try a simple Electron app
-- [appbaseio/dejavu](https://github.com/appbaseio/dejavu) - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.
+- [appbaseio/dejavu](https://github.com/appbaseio/dejavu) - A Web UI for Elasticsearch and OpenSearch: Import, browse and edit data with rich filters and query views, create reference search UIs.
 - [LucasBassetti/react-simple-chatbot](https://github.com/LucasBassetti/react-simple-chatbot) - :speech_balloon: Easy way to create conversation chats
 - [max-mapper/mississippi](https://github.com/max-mapper/mississippi) - A collection of useful stream utility modules for writing better code using streams
 - [webtorrent/webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web